GreenStepsChatt/greensteps/README.md

-# An Intro to Autocato for Developers
+# An Intro to Greensteps for Developers

 ## Welcome
 Hi there!
 This project is just getting started.
 Currently, I just have basic user authentication set up (via Devise).
 I'd love your help with Developing this app!
 See the [contribution guidelines](CONTRIBUTING.md) for more information.
 You can check out the production version of this app at https://greensteps.herokuapp.com/.